megagonlabs/asdc/docs/vanilla/README.md

 ## ``situation.normal.extend.VanillaUtterances.jsonl``: 841 dialogs

-This file contains the continuation of several conversations in Y ``situation.normal.VanillaUtterances.jsonl``.
+This file contains the continuation of several conversations in ``situation.normal.VanillaUtterances.jsonl``.
 The original id is stored in ``meta["original_doc_id"]``.

 Crowd workers as asked to make operators suggest two or more accommodations.